UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

 3. Click **Add**

->[!NOTE]
+> [!NOTE]
->repeat for each nsg
+> repeat for each nsg

-4. then go to connect, rdp, then download rdp file and run it
+}

+To test the connection by pinging one of the virtual machines from the other.
+To do this, some firewall rules needs to be allowed in each virtual machine.

+1. Go to the virtual machine and connect to it by downloading the RDP file.

+**image**

+> [!NOTE]
+> The device you are connecting from must be allowed through the virtual machine NSG on port 3389.

-5. log in with creds you created for the VM
+2. Launch the RDP file and log in with the correct credentials for the virtual machine.

+3. Access the firewall advanced security (Settings>Update & Security>Windows Security>Firewall & network protection>Advanced settings)

-6. go into the firewall settings and allow "file and printer sharing (echo request - icmpv4-in)"
+4. Click on **Inbound Rules**, scroll down to *file and printer sharing (echo request - icmpv4-in)* and allow it through the firewall

-7. ping the other network :)
+**image**

+5. Repeat for each virtual machine

+6. From one of the virtual machines, the connection can be tested by pinging the other.

+**image**